small-tech/auto-encrypt-localhost/README.md

 ### Accessing your local machine from other devices on your local area network

+You can access local servers via their IPv4 address over a local area network.

+This is useful when you want to test your site with different devices without having to expose your server over the Internet using a service like ngrok.
+For example, if your machine’s IPv4 address on the local area network is 192.168.2.42, you can just enter that IP to access it from, say, your iPhone.

 To access your local machine from a different device on your local area network, you must transfer the public key of your generated local root certificate authority to that device and install and trust it.

-For example, hit the `/.ca` route on the external IPv4 address of your local machine from your iPhone. e.g., if your local machine is reachable via 192.168.2.42 on your local area network, going to the following addres will prompt you to install the public key (‘profile‘) on your iPhone.
-You will still have to go to Settings →  General → About → :
+For example, if you’re on an iPhone, hit the `/.ca` route in your browser:

 ```
 http://192.168.2.42/.ca
 ```

+The browser will download the local root certificate authority’s public key and prompt you to install profile on your iPhone.
+You then have to go to Settings → Profile Downloaded → Tap Install when the Install Profile pop-up appears showing you the mkcert certificate you downloaded.
+Then, go to Settings → General → About → Certificate Trust Settings → Turn on the switch next to the mkcert certificate you downloaded.
+You should now be able to hit `https://192.168.2.42` and see your site from your iPhone.

-You can also tranfer your key manually.
+You can also transfer your key manually.
 You can find the key at `~/.small-tech/auto-encrypt-localhost/rootCA.pem` after you’ve created at least one server.
 For more details on transferring your key to other devices, please refer to [the relevant section in the mkcert documentation](https://github.com/FiloSottile/mkcert#mobile-devices).

 ### A note on privileged ports on Linux